aixnr/coronavirus/content/_index.md

 A recent study established an *in vivo* animal model for studying the diseased caused by SARS-CoV-2 infection ([Munster et al. 2020][vir_20], preprint).
 To establish an animal model, the disease in said animal has to recapitulate the phenotype as observed in human.
 The authors inoculated a total dose of 2.6x10<sup>6</sup> TCID<sub>50</sub> of SARS-CoV-2 (WA1-2020 isolate) via combination of intratracheal, intranasal, ocular, and oral routes.
 They detected high viral loads in respiratory samples, but noted some inconsistencies between sampling days and tissues being sampled.
 The authors conclude that this animal model recapitulates COVID-19 based on their observation of viral replication, shedding, histological features, and serology.

 **■ Incubation period**
 To be added later, consensus seems to be 5 days before illness onset; include findings by Siwiak et al. (2020, preprint, latent non-infectious period of 1.1 days followed by 4.6 days of presymptomatic infectious period).
+Also see Lauer et al. (2020, Annals of Internal Medicine).

 **■ Persistence outside host**
 To be added later.